BranDenn/SvelDocs/README.md

 SvelDocs is a free boilerplate project for creating documentation websites with Svelte 5 and Tailwind CSS 4.

+> [!TIP]
+> This boilerplate is the actual website itself.
+You can see the live result here: https://brandenn.github.io/SvelDocs/docs

-It is built for a quick and easy setup, but still leaves plenty of room for deep customization when you want to shape the experience to your own style and workflow.
+SvelDocs is built for a quick and easy setup, but still leaves plenty of room for deep customization when you want to shape the experience to your own style and workflow.

 > [!NOTE]
 > This project assumes knowledge of web development and web frameworks.
 Knowledge of Svelte is a plus.